Geek4IT/Geek4IT.github.io/_posts/2014-4-13-The-Pragmatic-Programmer.md

 Great programmers produce software they’re pround of, and they’re responsible for the work they do, and they take credit.
 Sign the work!

+###How to Maintain Orthogonality

+> .Design independent, well-defined components.

+> .Keep your code decoupled.

+> .> Avoid global data.

+> .Refactor similar functions.

+###When to Refactor
+> .You discover a violation of the DRY principle.

+> .You find things that could be more orthogonal.

+> .Your knowledge improves.

+> .The requirements evolve.

+> .You need to improve performance.